kbrown0007/VBA_Challenge.vbs-/README.md

  # Summry report
  The purpose of this analysis is so that the client Steve can see an expanded version of the dataset to include the entire stock market over the last few years.
 There are thousands of stocks that need to be looked at.
 Where going to be giving him version of the data that compares the year of 2017 and 2018.

-I’ll be executing the original script and the refactored script.
+I will be executing the original script and the refactored script.
 We will be trying to refractor the code and loop in all the spreadsheet, find a ticker, we use then use to retrieve the total volume of the stock by using its starting and ending of the stocks themselves.
 We will also make sure that the code successfully made the VBA script run faster.
 # Here is the Code
 Sub AllStocksAnalysisRefactored()